 While both 2 cycle oil and motor oil are lubricants designed to protect the engine, they have distinct differences in formulation and purpose.
 The main difference lies in the additives and detergents present in motor oils, which help keep the engine clean and minimize wear and tear.
 2 cycle oils, on the other hand, are specifically formulated for use in small engines that require a fuel-oil mixture.
 They have a different viscosity and lubrication properties compared to motor oils.

-See also How Can I Clean My Patio Without A Pressure Washer
+See also How To Use A Pressure Washer To Remove Paint

 Compatibility Factors